 Reloading then resumed.
 By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
 The officers boarded last and, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

-1st Lieutenant William Reese and his fellow 47th Pennsylvanians arrived at Fort Taylor in Key West in February.
+First Lieutenant William Reese and his fellow 47th Pennsylvanians arrived at Fort Taylor in Key West in February.
 On garrison duty, they drilled daily in military strategy, including in heavy artillery tactics.
 They also felled trees, built new roads, and bolstered the fortifications of the federal installation.
 During the weekend of Friday, 14 February 1862, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment paraded through the streets of the city.
-That Sunday, a number of the men mingled with locals while attending local church services.
+That Sunday, a number of the men mingled with area residents while attending local church services.

 Unfortunately, the bodies of the 47th Pennsylvania Volunteers were ill prepared for the tropical diseases so common to the new climate in which they found themselves.
 Disease became an ever-present foe as they battled typhoid and yellow fever while also contending with dysentery and related complications spawned by the poor quality of water available to them.
 The often unsanitary conditions of close camp living also did not help matters.
 Many of the 47th Pennsylvanians were hospitalized; a fair number died.